 The wheelchair rugby community is often referred to as the “wheelchair rugby family.”
 Whether you’re a newly injured athlete looking to get involved for the first time, a former athlete looking to rekindle your career, or a potential coach, support staff, medical staff, referee, classifier or volunteer, there’s a place for you in Canada’s wheelchair rugby community.
-The sidebar links will tell you exactly how to contact a club member and take your “first push” into a new career.

 Become An Athlete